openaq/openaq-lcs-fetch/README.md

 ### Running locally

-To run the ingestion script locally (useful for testing without deploying), see the following example:
+When running locally you may either use a `.env` file or pass the variables in directly see as in the following example:

 ```sh
 API_URL=https://api.openaq.org \